RocketChat/docs-old/guides/administrator-guides/white-labeling/advanced-white-labeling.md

 In these guides we will cover how to customize styling in more depth and how to add custom Javascript scripts to your server.

-Please use caution when using these settings, as the misuse of them can cause problems on your server
+Please use caution when using these settings, as the misuse of them can cause problems on your server.

 ## Custom CSS

 Can be found in Administration =&gt; Layout.
-This allows you to overwrite styling on ui.
+This allows you to overwrite styling on UI.
 For the full maestry of this setting we recommend studying the source code, as seen that overwriting classes directly can lead to side effects on styling.

 ### CSS Variables

 Rocket.Chat uses css variables to store key values when styling.
 Rocket.Chat recommends only overwriting the css variables, as you will have more control on what will be changed.

-You can find the full list of variables here
+You can find the full list of variables [here](https://github.com/RocketChat/Rocket.Chat/blob/84d547055ea1ce08e55d7a95ed99dd9c0be852b9/app/theme/client/imports/general/variables.css).

 ## Custom Scripts